TheCuteOwl/Trap-Stealer/README.md

 📸 - Screenshot: Takes a screenshot of the target's screen

+🔥 - Melter: Delete itself after stealing

+💻 - Windows Crasher: Make windows do a BSOD

 🪐 - Browser History Stealer: Steals history search of multiple browsers (Chrome, Opera/GX, Firefox, Edge, Safari, Internet Explorer, Brave)
 ```

 ## <a id="changelog"></a>📝・Changelog
 ```
+- V4 New Obfuscation, Fixed Obfuscation, Encoded Webhook, Fixed Injection, Computer Crasher, Automelter and even more....
+(Auto Melter, Whatsapp Stealer, new 0 detections injection and even more...)
 - V3.9.6 Fixed injection that never worked actually now it is
 - V3.9.5 Added obfuscation, changed the cookie format, fixed some bugs, SEARCHING NEW IDEAS FOR V4
 - V3.9 Fixed some error, added autofill stealer and some other stuff